thiagobardini/bytebank-JS-project/readme.md

 ### My goal is to learn more about JavaScript.
 - I divided the classes into branches.

-## Class5 -> Accessing Private Attributes
+## Class6 -> Customer Issues
 What I learned in this class:
-  - Builders
-  - Encapsulation
+  - Class, Properties
-  - Attributes "only reading"
-  - Static attributes
+  - Good practices when declaring attributes
+  - Always declaring properties as initially private
+  - Code duplication issues
+  - Shared code issues

 ## References